 - 1 Tablespoon red wine vinegar

-Crock Pot Pork Chops with Apples and Figs…It’s What’s for Dinner
+Crock Pot Pork Chops with Apples and Onions…It’s What’s for Dinner